October 2020 – Meet Erin K. Rothman, CEO of StormSensor, Inc in Seattle, Washington…

 - Curiosity is the source of everything extraordinary.
 Ask “what if…?”
 Keep trying new things, especially if the last thing you tried didn’t work.

 - Try not to make decisions based on fear (of loneliness, of being wrong, of failing), but out of excitement and passion and adventure.
 Unless, of course, you want to.

+What is on your wish list for the next 5 years for your industry?
 My work is primarily on storm, sewer, and coastal systems, so we work with cities and consultants to understand how water moves through these systems, where it goes, where it *doesn’t* go, and what that means for them and their communities.
 With climate change starting to cause some significant impacts to these (and all of our) systems, I would love to see more data-focused approaches toward increasing efficiencies, deploying enhanced mitigation and adaptation technologies, and greater transparency across the industry and across our communities.
 So often people think data are “bad” – when really, data are just facts and the insights they can provide are incredibly valuable.
 We can make far better decisions when we have the facts.

+As a part of the industry, what sort of trends do you see?
 Given that I founded StormSensor and our entire focus is on data capture and then transformative AI using that data, I can only imagine others will follow.
 With all of this data and (ideally) transparency across industries, creating thriving cities by applying one dataset to multiple solutions will be instrumental in driving improvements.
 StormSensor monitors the flow of water through storm and sewer systems; a lot of that water often pops up and out of those systems, causing traffic jams, weakening right-of-ways, damaging properties, and generally wreaking havoc.
 By moving toward a data-focused approach – and my gosh, by treating this water as the resource it really is – solutions to address flooding, for example, also addresses traffic movement, property values, and the overall economic strength of a community.